Energy prices are going down in April

 Fix your prices

-Switch to our fixed price tariff2for peace of mind.
+Switch to a fixed price tariff3 and you could save even more.
 And if we launch an even cheaper tariff, you can move to it at any time with no exit fees.

-Don’t miss out on the chance to get some incredible savings with our Half-Price Weekends3, where you can enjoy half-price electricity4every Saturday and Sunday between 11am and 4pm.
+Don’t miss out on the chance to get some incredible savings with Power Saver4, where you can choose when you switch on half-price electricity5 at selected times throughout the whole week.

 Unlock My ScottishPower rewards

-With My ScottishPower5 rewards you earn points which can help you save on your energy bills.
+With My ScottishPower6 rewards you earn points which can help you save on your energy bills.
 It’s our way of saying thank you.

 Get more from your energy